gangaaram/retail-data-case-study/README.md

 The datasets can be primarily linked through customer_id allowing for analysis of customer purchasing patterns, customer engagement and support experiences.

-## ER Diagram for Datasets used - Lucid Chart
+## ER Diagram for datasets used - Lucid Chart

 <img src="https://github.com/user-attachments/assets/e663c491-a31d-4cf6-9c54-eeac1c4a0334" width="50%" alt="image" />